-Brown Mustard seeds whole
+Brown Mustard Seeds (Whole)

-- Sausages, vegetables, pickles
+- Great for sausages, vegetables, and pickles

 - Shop online here

 What Are Brown Mustard Seeds Used For?

 Brown mustard seeds, also known as Serapta mustard (Brassica juncea), have a long-lasting sharp taste and are excellent for seasoning or mustard production.

 You can use brown mustard seeds to make table mustard or cider.
 Nowadays, there are many different variations of mustard available, often refined with other rare spices.
 For example, the company Edmond Fallot (https://www.fallot.com/) produces mustard using spice mixtures (Pain d'Epice) or other high-quality spices.
 They offer delicious varieties with Piment d'Espelette, green pepper, or tarragon.
 A visit to their mill is highly recommended.